-Where Have All the Parodies Gone?
+Where Have All The Parodies Gone?

-It's weird but I was a huge fan of Buck Henry being on Saturday Night Live when I was a child.
+It's weird, but I was a huge fan of Buck Henry being on Saturday Night Live when I was a child.
 I think it's because I had no idea who he was until I was in my late 20s and decided to look him up on the internet after watching a best of air on Comedy Central or near the holidays when NBC was more likely to go with a classic.
 He was like an obscure reference to the show that worked as a test when meeting a fellow fan.

-This knowledge never impressed anyone but my feelings remain the same.
-Since he wasn't known as being a big performer it felt more like your smart but funny uncle was running the show.
-The uncle that, on paper, should be stuffy and a little on the lame side but in reality is surprisingly entertaining to all.
+This knowledge never impressed anyone, but my feelings remain the same.
+Since he wasn't known as being a big performer, it felt more like your smart, but funny uncle was running the show.
+The uncle that, on paper, should be stuffy and a little on the lame side, but in reality is surprisingly entertaining to all.

-This was another average episode that I found entertaining but the overall show wouldn't top any list.
-About half way through there was a sketch for Citizen Kane II.
+This was another average episode that I found entertaining, but the overall show wouldn't top any list.
+About halfway through there was a sketch for Citizen Kane II.
 I forgot just how much SNL used to parody sequels way back then.
 I mean, even the Land Shark sketches were actually Jaws II and Jaws III.

 I have to say, I miss the parodies from back in the day, back when comedic writers knew how to pull off the genre without seeming cliché.
 I couldn't tell you the last time that I've seen a parody that didn't already seem dated just from the gap of time between production and the movie's release.
 Try as they might, I don't even think the genre still exists.

-I think that the biggest problem is that parody movies used to focus on one movie to parody for story structure, then do their best to satirize the entire genre within the story beats.
+I think that the biggest problem is that parody movies used to focus on one film to parody for story structure, then do their best to satirize the entire genre within the story beats.
 I feel the genre has been dead for over a decade now and I think it started with the "Not Another" movies that focus their attention on parodying pop culture whether or not it fits into the scene.

 Boy, do I wish someone would bring back the genre and do it right.
-The problem is there is just too much to reference anymore and with millions of movies, it's hard to pick and choose the pieces that more than five people will get.
+The problem is there is just too much to reference anymore, and with millions of movies, it's hard to pick and choose the pieces that more than five people will get.

 Oh well, at least I'll have a bunch of mini-parodies to watch for a little while as I continue on with this task.